Our Team

 Rabbi Shmuly Yanklowitz

 Rabbi Dr. Shmuly Yanklowitz has twice been named one of America’s Top Rabbis by Newsweek and has been named by The Forward as one of The Most Inspiring Rabbis in America as well as one of America’s 50 most influential Jews.
-Rabbi Yanklowitz is the author of 27 books on Jewish ethics and his writings have appeared in outlets as diverse as the New York Times, the Wall Street Journal, the Washington Post, the Guardian, and the Atlantic among many other secular and religious publications.
+Rabbi Yanklowitz is the author of 30 books on Jewish ethics and his writings have appeared in outlets as diverse as the New York Times, the Wall Street Journal, the Washington Post, the Guardian, and the Atlantic among many other secular and religious publications.
 He has served as a speaker at the World Economic Forum in Davos, Switzerland, and a Rothschild Fellow in Cambridge, UK.
+He has served as a City Commissioner on the Human Relations Commission for the City of Phoenix and on the Governor’s Advisory Council in Arizona.

 Rabbi Shmuly received a Master’s degree from Harvard University and a Doctorate from Columbia University.
-He serves as the Founder & President of Uri L’Tzedek (the Orthodox Social Justice movement), the President & Dean of Valley Beit Midrash (Torah learning center), the Founder and CEO of Shamayim (Jewish animal advocacy), and the Founder and President of YATOM (Jewish foster and adoption network).
-Rabbi Shmuly and Shoshana live in Scottsdale, Arizona.
+He serves as the Founder & President of Uri L’Tzedek (the Orthodox Social Justice movement), the President & Dean of Valley Beit Midrash (Torah learning center), the Founder and CEO of Shamayim (Jewish animal advocacy) , and the Founder and President of YATOM (Jewish foster and adoption network).
+Rabbi Shmuly, Shoshana, and their children live in Scottsdale, Arizona.
 They have also served as foster parents to several children.

 Emma Goldblatt